radiosilence/blit/web/src/docs/cv.md

 _Key Skills: React, TypeScript, React Native, Redux, Zeplin, Java, Kafka, Kotlin, Swift_

 - Led development of the credit-card section in Zopa's app using React Native and Redux.
+- Built native modules for the React Native app using Swift and Kotlin for brand new Stripe card issuing APIs.
 - Enhanced skills in React Native through collaborative upkeep of a cutting-edge codebase with modern tech like hooks.
 - Ensured high code quality through thorough testing with detox and @testing-library/react-native.
 - Collaborated closely with analysts and backend developers, contributing to bug fixes and gaining deep understanding of financial products.